kubernetes-hy/kubernetes-hy.github.io/data/part-2/3-configuring-applications.md

 Since anyone can reverse the base64 version we can't save that to version control.
 Since we want to store the configuration we make into a long-term storage we'll need to encrypt the value.

+There are multiple solutions for secret management depending on the platform.
+Cloud service providers may have their solution, like Google Cloud [Secret Manager](https://cloud.google.com/secret-manager) or [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/).
+For a kubernetes native solution, we could use [SealedSecrets](https://github.com/bitnami-labs/sealed-secrets).
+In fact, the SealedSecrets were used in a previous version of this course.

-Let's use [SOPS](https://github.com/mozilla/sops) to encrypt the secret yaml.
-There are multiple methods for encryption.
-Of those we will choose [age](https://github.com/FiloSottile/age) because it's recommended over PGP by the README.
+We will use [SOPS](https://github.com/mozilla/sops) to encrypt the secret yaml.
+The tool has some additional flexibility, so I hope you get some use out of it, regardless of the environment you will be working in the future.
+For example, you could use it with docker-compose files.
+Please take a moment to read through the readme.
+Read through the [Motivation](https://github.com/mozilla/sops#motivation), if nothing else.
+We will use [age](https://github.com/FiloSottile/age) for encryption because it's recommended over PGP by the README.
 So install both of the tools, SOPS and age.

 Let's create a key first: